jwlodek/npdoc2md/example/Npdoc2md.md

 #### Methods

  Method  | Doc
 -----|-----
  add_sub_instance | Adds a sub-instance (methods)
- convert_to_markdown | Override of base class, returns its own markdown plus sub instances
+ generate_method_descriptor | Function that auto-generates the method descriptor from methods in class convert_to_markdown | Override of base class, returns its own markdown plus sub instances